JuliaAI/MLJ.jl/doc/adding_new_models.md

 ````

 Here the parameter `R` refers to a fit-result type.
 By declaring a
-model to be a subtype of `MLJInterface.Supervised{R}` you guarantee
+model to be a subtype of `MLJBase.Supervised{R}` you guarantee
 the fit-result to be of type `R` and, if `R` is concrete, one may
 improve the performance of homogeneous ensembles of the model (as
 defined by the built-in MLJ module `Ensembles`).
 There is no abstract
 type for fit-results because these types are generally declared
-outside of MLJInterface.
+outside of MLJBase.

 `Supervised` models are further divided according to whether they are
 able to furnish probabilistic predictions of the target(s) (which they